apptentive/apptentive-ios/README.md

 settings on apptentive.com, the metrics module will begin sending metrics information, otherwise it won't.

-There isn't currently any UI on apptentive.com exposing the metrics.

 **Finding Your iTunes App ID**
 In [iTunesConnect](https://itunesconnect.apple.com/), go to "Manage Your